laroucol/matlab_MultiRun/README.md

 - Modifying the ```outpath``` parameter of the ```containers.Map``` containing the configuration to ```<original-outpath>/<SHA hash>/outpath/```.

-MultiModelRuns returns several cell-arrays; entries with the same index correspond to the same model run
+MultiModelRun returns several cell-arrays; entries with the same index correspond to the same model run
   1. ```hashes```: the SHA-1 hash of the ```input.txt``` configuration files
   2. ```status```: Returned status of the model run.
   3. ```err```: Sting detailing any errors encountered; is empty if none occur